 The impact of the empathy crisis

 Without empathy, it’s harder to collaborate, be a good team member and even ideate well.
 All these areas can have an impact on customer experience.
-Lacking empathy also makes it harder to listen to customers, which then makes it harder to understand problems and improve.
+Lacking empathy also makes it harder to listen to customers and understand problems and improve.

 Read next: Customer health: How do you measure relationships with your customers?